Golf Tutorials

 Result: Alex wins the card off.
 His 25 beats Ben's 26 on this segment.

 What if, by some miracle, they are still tied through the last six holes?
-The rabbit hole goes a wee bit deeper.
+The evaluation goes a bit deeper.

 Step 3: Compare the Last Three Holes Played